Jorge-G-P/IHC_HE_GenAI/README.md

 - **Google Cloud Platform**

-To launch the instance Cloud Deep Learning VM Image was used.
-We created a Linux VM, with a n1-highmem-2 machine and 1 NVIDIA Tesla k80 GPU.
-In addition to the Instance, we created a bucket in order to upload the Images from the different datasets (the reduced one, and the ones with the GANs) to then move them to the persistent disk.
-We firstly implemented our code using the Jupyter Notebook function, but since the training process took a long time and Google Cloud Shell would eventually log off, we switched to SSH and launched our script from the terminal.
+To launch the instance Cloud Deep Learning VM Image was used.??instance specs

 ## 3. Methodology <a name="3_-_methodology"></a>